jacobras/ComposeActionMenu/README.md

 }
 ```

-Note: version 2 and newer are available from Maven Central, whereas previous versions where distributed through JitPack.
+Note: version 2 and newer are available from Maven Central, whereas previous versions were distributed through JitPack.

 See also: [Migrating to V2](#migrating-from-v1-to-v2).